Fraunhofer-ITMP/kgg/README.md

 # KGG demo

 A demo of generating a KG is shown below.
+(Alternatively, you can also watch a [demonstrative video](https://github.com/Fraunhofer-ITMP/kgg/blob/main/How_to_KGG.mp4) on How-To-KGG)

 ![KGG_demo](https://github.com/Fraunhofer-ITMP/kgg/blob/main/data/misc/kgg_gif.gif)